Writing interaction tests with Storybook play function

 };

-Enable Debug Mode in preview.js:
+Enable Debug Mode in preview.ts:

 Force the interaction runner to log step-by-step execution traces for failing stories:

-// .storybook/preview.js
+// .storybook/preview.ts

-export const parameters = {
+const preview: Preview = {

 interactions: {